emmiiorji/holidays-worldwide/README.md

 # Worldwide Holidays App
 This application developed with React/Redux lets you view global holidays from one point, reading data from the [Calendarific](https://calendarific.com/) api.
+The countries' data is loaded from [Open Disease](https://disease.sh/).

 ## Built With